EstherWangari/Annita-s-Kitchen/README.md

 - [Esther Wangari](https://github.com/EstherWangari)

 ## Description
-This is an independent project where we were given a template of a restaurant's website and I was supposed to build it from scratch.
-It is a website that shows what is in the menu and some pictures of the customers that enjoyed our food,drinks and services.
-It also has a section where you can see the food that is only available for breakfast, lunch and Dinner.
+This is a template of a restaurant's website

 ## Requirements
 * A phone or PC